How I saved £1,200 on my new boiler

 3) I looked for a qualified independent installer

-A recent Which? survey revealed independent boiler engineers often provide a better service than those who work for the big brands.
-And I noticed that Worcester Bosch provides a local accredited installer search on its website, and underwrites a six-year guarantee of the installer’s work (as long as you get it serviced once a year).
-During September, this guarantee looks like it will be extended to seven years - beating even Northern Gas Heating’s guarantee, never mind British Gas’ one year of cover.
+A Which? survey a little while back revealed independent boiler engineers often provide a better service than those who work for the big brands.
+And I noticed that Worcester Bosch provides a local accredited installer search on its website, and underwrites a guarantee of up to seven years on the installer's work (so long as you get it serviced once a year).

-The independent North London firm I found using the Worcester Bosch search, Mikey’s Plumbing & Heating,* could not have been more knowledgeable and professional.
+The independent nationwide firm I found using the Worcester Bosch search, Mikey’s Plumbing & Heating, could not have been more knowledgeable, professional and polite.
 Mikey himself - the engineer who would be carrying out the work - came round to do the quote.
 He said it wasn't a problem to reconnect the existing pipes to the new boiler and he could still guarantee the labour and parts for six years.
 He then offered to carry out the entire job for just £2,550.
 This included the six-year guarantee underwritten by Worcester Bosch (so if Mikey goes bust, the guarantee still stands) and two years’ free servicing, a chemical flush, a wireless programmable room thermostat (which is truly awesome!) and all the ‘make good’ building work.

-I nearly bit his hand off.
-I saved £1,200 on the British Gas quote, got six years of peace of mind about all parts and labour relating to the boiler, and I've found an excellent local North London plumber* to boot.
+I jumped at this offer and Mikey came round and did an excellent job that very week.
+I saved £1,200 on the British Gas quote, got six years of peace of mind about all parts and labour relating to the boiler, and I've found an excellent plumbing and boiler firm to boot.

 Take that, British Gas!

 Have you had any similar experiences when installing a new boiler?
-Let me know!
+Let us know!